Mozambique (song): Analysis

 "Mozambique" was also released as a single as a follow-up to the Top 40 hit "Hurricane" and it reached #54 on the Billboard Hot 100.
 Heylin suggests that Dylan may have released it as a single over songs fans might have preferred—particularly "Sara"—to spite fans who criticized the song for its slight lyrics trivializing the conflict in Mozambique.
-Cash Box said of it that it is "an exotic, lush and exciting tune to hear" and that "Dylan is in fine form, spinning out his tale of 'magic in a magical land,' and playing superb rhythm guitar."
+Cashbox said of it that it is "an exotic, lush and exciting tune to hear" and that "Dylan is in fine form, spinning out his tale of 'magic in a magical land,' and playing superb rhythm guitar."

 The song also appeared on the compilation album Masterpieces.
 A live performance was included in the television special Hard Rain but not on the associated album.

-Cover version
+Jimmy Buffett and Emmylou Harris version

-Jimmy Buffett recorded a cover version that was released on his posthumous album Equal Strain on All Parts on November 3, 2023.
-A video for the song, featuring footage of Buffett and Emmylou Harris singing live in the studio, was released in advance of the album on YouTube on October 13, 2023.
+Jimmy Buffett and Emmylou Harris recorded a cover version that was released on Buffett's posthumous album Equal Strain on All Parts on November 3, 2023.
+A video for the song, featuring footage of Buffett and Harris singing live in the studio, was released in advance of the album on YouTube on October 13, 2023.